 Therapy is the cornerstone of rehab.
 Although detox gets clients physically stable in a clean state, they usually aren’t psychologically equipped to maintain that state.
 Relapse looms on the horizon for those who do not work on a comprehensive therapy program.
 Many different modalities for treating addiction exist.
-One of the most successful methods is called the Matrix Model, which combines several types of therapy into a long term approach for residential and outpatient (IOP) care.
+One of the most successful methods is called the Matrix Model, which combines several types of therapy into a long term approach outpatient (IOP) care.
 So what makes the Matrix Model work?

 Matrix Model Devotes Time to Treatment

 As the cliche goes: recovery is a marathon, not a sprint.
 The most successful approach to addiction therapy spans over a long period of time so the drivers of addiction can be addressed.
 The Matrix Model works because it’s an optimum length for intensive outpatient: 16 weeks, or about 4 months.
 This can be extended up to 12 through continuing care/aftercare.
 This form of IOP is structured differently than inpatient treatment.

 - The Matrix Model is less “in your face”

 - Sessions don’t immediately dive into core issues

 - A non-judgmental attitude is the basis for the client-therapist bond

 - Changes are incorporated immediately into client’s lifestyle

 Focusing on Behavior, Not Generalities

 The Matrix Model works because it’s more directive and behavior-focused than general therapy.
 While inpatient does great with focusing clients on the motivations behind their problematic actions, IOP has the advantage of “immediate gratification,” so to speak.
 Changes in behavior can be applied right away because clients are already integrated into the real world.
 The Matrix Model encourages personal responsibility by focusing on behavior rather than feelings.